George-A/json-schema/README.md

 # Json schema 2020-12 implementation

-Here is another implementation of the JSON Schema Draft 2020-12 specification.
+Here is another implementation of the JSON Schema Draft 2020-12, Draft 2019-09 specification.
 The main difference in this implementation is its support for multithreading, which significantly speeds up the processing of JSON that contains or consists of large arrays.